Lebanon-Warren County Airport

 Lebanon-Warren County Airport (FAA LID: I68) is a public airport located three miles (5 km) northwest of the central business district of Lebanon, on Greentree Road, in Warren County, Ohio, United States.

 It is a county-owned public airport operated by the Warren County Airport Authority, a board of 9 members appointed by the County Commissioners.
 The runway, taxiway, and communication and navigation aids are County owned.
 The Airport Authority leases a terminal for public use on adjacent private property.
 The hangars, and other airport buildings are privately owned and operated.
 Daily airport management is handled under contract by fixed-base operator (FBO), Warren County Airport, Ltd.

 Facilities

 Runway

 There is one North-South Runway (01/19).
 The runway is 4502' x 75' asphalt paved with lighting for night operation.
 The runway has displaced thresholds on both ends to clear obstructions.
 Airport elevation is 898'.
 There is a taxiway parallel to the runway.

+Airport commissioners have been at odds with the Federal Aviation Administration over how best to upgrade the airport's facilities in recent years.
+In 2016, Warren County decided to foot the entire bill to repave taxiways at the airport instead of redo the airport's facilities in order to secure federal funding.